Carbon vs. Aluminum Wheels: Pros andย Cons Compared!

 Aluminum road bike wheel rim

-Aluminum wheels are more affordable than carbon wheels and are often used as stock wheels on bicycles.
+Aluminum wheels are more affordable and durable than carbon wheels, and they are often used as stock wheels on cheaper bicycles.
+However, some riders also use them as training wheels or for bad weather to spare their carbon ones.

 Wheels (Rims) MaterialProsCons